 I grew up in an intensely boring part of the country, so bonfires were a big deal for us.
 But my city-slicker family doesn’t know the joy of sitting and collectively staring at burning wood for hours on end.
-That is until I bought this dope fire pit called the Solo Stove.
+That is until I bought this dope fire pit called the Solo Stove (also available at LL Bean).

 Who’s laughing now?!

 So here we are with a Great Chicago Fire Pit.
 Mrs. O’Leary ain’t got nothin’ on us.
 The Solo Stove is exactly the kind of gadget that I obsess over.
 The company started by making immaculate little camping stoves, and then embiggened their design for larger fires.
-This specific model you see here is the Bonfire, which is larger than the Ranger but smaller than the Yukon.
+This specific model you see here is the Bonfire (now at LL Bean), which is larger than the Ranger but smaller than the Yukon.

 You can’t really see it from the picture, but it was designed to suck a wicked vortex of fresh air into the stove and out over the wood, creating an impressive flame and an efficient burn.
 As a result, this pit reduces smoke and cinder debris while also minimizing the normal smokey bonfire smell that clings to your clothes.
 In addition to the airflow, the Solo Stove directs heat inwards and absolutely pulverizes wood as you feed it in.
 Even a small log blasts an impressive flame.
 It’s so cool.